1 Purpose of Funding

 - projects that would not take place, at least not at the required scale, without the funding

-- projects that are planned for the future and are not already being implemented
+- projects planned for 2024 that are not yet being implemented

 - projects that will generate an overall benefit for the Berlin pop music scene and music industry, and that principally involve artists whose lives or creative work is centred in Berlin